- Publications and resources

 Learn about the rules relating to English language proficiency requirements.

-Download a print-friendly version of the english language proficiency requirements fact sheet.
+Download a print-friendly version of the english language proficiency requirements information sheet.

 Who should read this information sheet?